ShTuran/cybersecurity-projects/Defensive/pfSense-conf.md

 ![image](https://github.com/user-attachments/assets/fb2638db-8864-4224-a476-dbdda290c871)

-***There are a lot of details of pfSense, I recommende to mess around with them or follow through some Yotube videos to get familiar with them.***
+***There are a lot of details of pfSense, I recommend to mess around with them or follow through some Yotube videos to get familiar with them.***

 Thanks.